Jason Puncheon: Crystal Palace

 On 21 August 2013, Puncheon signed a one-year loan with Crystal Palace.
 He missed a penalty as Palace lost 2–0 away to Tottenham Hotspur on 11 January 2014, but made up for his miss by scoring the only goal of their 1–0 win against Stoke City the following weekend.
 On 31 January 2014, Puncheon made his loan spell into a permanent move, for a fee of around £1.75m.
-Puncheon's three goals in January and a further three in back-to-back wins in April that lifted Palace away from the relegation zone, led boss Tony Pulis to issue a 'hands off' warning to other clubs interesting in signing Puncheon.
+Puncheon's three goals in January and a further three in back-to-back wins in April that lifted Palace away from the relegation zone, led boss Tony Pulis to issue a 'hands off' warning to other clubs interested in signing Puncheon.

 On 16 August 2014, in Palace's first match of the new season away to Arsenal, Puncheon took a corner which was headed in by Brede Hangeland for the first goal of the game.
 He was sent off for his second booking in the 89th minute, after which Arsenal scored their winning goal.
 On 17 January 2015, Puncheon scored his third goal of the season and second in as many games against Burnley in a 3–2 away win.
 Crystal Palace had come from 2 goals down to claim victory to boost their survival hopes.
 Palace manager Alan Pardew praised Puncheon's performance, describing him as "the best player on the pitch by a country mile".

 On 6 April 2015, Puncheon scored the winning goal for Crystal Palace against Manchester City.
 Puncheon's goal came from a freekick which went past Manchester City's goalkeeper Joe Hart.
-He opened the scoring in the 2016 FA Cup Final against Manchester United with a goal in the 78th minute, but Palace went on to lose the match 2–1 after extra time.
+He opened the scoring in the 2016 FA Cup final against Manchester United with a goal in the 78th minute, but Palace went on to lose the match 2–1 after extra time.

 On 18 July 2017, Puncheon replaced Scott Dann as captain.
 In January 2018, manager Roy Hodgson announced that Puncheon would play no further part in the 2017–18 season following a cruciate ligament injury sustained while playing against Manchester City.

 In May 2019, Crystal Palace issued a statement that Puncheon would leave the club at the end of the 2018–19 season after having made 169 appearances and scored 16 goals.